+

 Letter from the Director

-We are so excited to welcome you to DePauw University and the Prindle Institute for Ethics for the 9th Annual Indiana High School Ethics Bowl.
-It is always one of our favorite times of year at the Prindle Institute, and this year is especially meaningful as we are holding the competition in person for the first time since 2020.
+We are so excited to welcome you to DePauw University and the Prindle Institute for Ethics for the 10th Annual Indiana High School Ethics Bowl!
+Our 10th anniversary is an important milestone and we thank you for being here with us.

 Have a great time today.
 I have been a judge for High School Ethics Bowl for many years and have seen the tremendous preparation that goes into competing.
 Even before your first round you should be proud of the preparation that got you to this point.
 Please feel free to reach out to me at any time to talk about more opportunities to continue thinking carefully about ethics, including our Prindle Ethics Scholarships.
 The Prindle Institute is excited to partner with students and educators who are passionate about this work.